Aniket-Engg/sol-verifier/README.md

 ```
 npm install --save sol-verifier
 ```
-As a development dependency, to use it as `<project_root>/node_modules/.bin/solidity-docgen`
+As a development dependency, to use it as `<project_root>/node_modules/.bin/sol-verifier`:
 ```
 npm install --save-dev sol-verifier
 ```
-As a global npm module, to use `sol-verifier` as an executable
+As a global npm module, to use `sol-verifier` as an executable:
 ```
 npm install -g sol-verifier
 ```